bashu/django-easy-maps/README.rst

 You can start your own template from scratch or just override some blocks in the default template.

+Please refer to http://code.google.com/apis/maps/documentation/javascript/ for detailed Google Maps JavaScript API help.

 Address model
 =============

-easy_maps.models.Address model has the following fields:
+``easy_maps.models.Address`` model has the following fields:

 * address - the requested address
 * computed_address - address returned by geocoder